ibm-cloud-docs/Cloudant/documents/design_documents.md

 ### The `_search_info` endpoint
 {: #the-_search_info-endpoint}

-The `_search_info` endpoint returns information about a specified search defined within a specific design document.
+The `_search_info` endpoint returns information about a specified search that is defined within a specific design document.

 -	`Method` - `GET /db/_design/design-doc/_search_info/yourSearch`
 -	`Request` - None
 -	`Response` - JSON that contains information about the specified search.
 -	`Roles permitted` - `_reader`

-See the following example of getting information about the `description` search, which is defined within the `app` design document stored in the `foundbite` database, by using HTTP:
+See the following example of getting information about the `description` search, which is defined within the `app` design document that is stored in the `foundbite` database, by using HTTP:

 ```http
 GET /foundbite/_design/app/_search_info/description HTTP/1.1
 ```
 {: codeblock}

-See the following example of getting information about the `description` search, which is defined within the `app` design document stored in the `foundbite` database, by using the command line:
+See the following example of getting information about the `description` search, which is defined within the `app` design document that is stored in the `foundbite` database, by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/foundbite/_design/app/_search_info/description"